 The significance of an accreditation system for trade and the economy, as well as practical advice for the establishment of accreditation bodies, are the focus of a publication titled, “Establishing accreditation in developing economies – A guide to opening the door for global trade”.

-Prepared by the United Nations Industrial Development Organization (UNIDO), in cooperation with the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC), the publication was launched at the ILAC - IAF joint General Assembly.
-The guide aims to support the common goal of “tested, inspected or certified once and accepted everywhere”.
+Prepared by the United Nations Industrial Development Organization (UNIDO), in cooperation with the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC), the guide aims to support the common goal of “tested, inspected or certified once and accepted everywhere”.

 It is comprised of two parts.
 The first part focuses on the need for accreditation and the benefits that an accreditation system can bring to good governance.
 It provides policymakers with a framework for establishing an accreditation body or partnering with neighbouring economies to form a shared system, which can bring an economy closer to its trading partners through mutually recognised arrangements of accreditation.